Mortgage Broker Vs. Bank: What You Need To Know Before Applying For A Loan

 WHAT IS A MORTGAGE LENDER?

 A mortgage lender refers to a bank or other financial institution that specializes in mortgage products.
 Banks employ loan officers who work off a combination of salary, commissions, and bonuses.
 They work with homeowners to recommend mortgage products that will work with your unique lifestyle.
-When you sit with a loan officer at a bank, they will ask numerous questions in order to determine the best mortgage rate possible.
+When you sit with a loan officer at a bank, they will ask numerous questions to determine the best mortgage rate possible.
 However, it’s important to remember that the loan officer works for the bank, so they will never recommend shopping around for mortgage rates and the offers they present, will always benefit the bank as well.

 WHAT DOES A MORTGAGE BROKER DO?